Options: Amgen Scholars Program - Information for Mentors (MIT Faculty)

 Faculty mentors will also play a role in educational activities designed to complement the full-time research of program participants.
 For instance, mentoring faculty may be invited to present on relevant research topics and critical professional issues at lunchtime seminars scheduled for June and July.
 Mentors will also be invited to take part in other educational and community-building events, including a poster session and reception scheduled for the end of the program.

 Selection and Placement of Amgen Scholars

-All student applications received by the February 1, 2013 deadline will first be reviewed by a designated group in the Office of Undergraduate Advising and Academic Programming (UAAP).
+All student applications received by the February 2016 deadline will first be reviewed and selected by a designated group in the Office of Undergraduate Advising and Academic Programming (UAAP).
 Applications approved by that group will be delivered for further review to potential faculty mentors in the area of student research interest.
 Once faculty mentor decisions are made, students will be notified regarding placement in a specific laboratory.

 Faculty interested in mentoring Amgen Scholars are asked to give non-MIT applicants equal consideration for placement into their research groups.
 Through its funding, the Amgen Foundation wants students from a wide variety of academic communities to have the opportunity to work with some of the nation's top academic scientists, including students attending institutions without formal undergraduate research programs.

-Up to twenty-five students will be selected for the 2013 program.
-Approximately half of the admitted undergraduates will be from MIT, and half from other U.S. institutions.
-Scholar selection will be made by the last week of February 2013.
+Up to twenty students will be selected for the 2016 program.
+Five of the admitted undergraduates will be from MIT, and fifteen from other U.S. institutions.
+Scholar selection will be made by the last week of February 2016.

 If you are a member of the MIT faculty and are interested in placing an Amgen Scholar in your research group, please contact Sara Nelson, Program Director, email@example.com or x3-0751.